tomasklaen/detokenizer/README.md

 // => 'Issue <a href="..." title="Issue title">#42</a>'
 ```

-Token escaping support:
+Token escaping:

-*Add escape sequences to be replaced out as last tokens. (use dynamic tokens for more advanced replacing)*
+*Add escape sequences to be replaced out as last tokens. (use dynamic tokens (regular expressions) for more advanced replacing)*

 ```ts
 detokenize('\{foo\} value is {foo}', {